UgoBruzadin/AutoPipeliner/README.md

 # AutoPipeliner
- A plugin to un and test EEG pipelines
+A plugin to run and test EEG pipelines.
+Open AutopipelinerUI_v2a and organize the codes as you wish.
+Combine the pipelines and test.